Mitch-Tran8/Android-Studio-Minigames/Phase2/GameCenter/app/src/main/java/phase1/README.md

 ### Sliding Tiles Puzzle Game Updates
 -  #### Game Complexity
-    -   The user has the freedom to choose the size of the tiles board he/she would like to
+    -   The user has the freedom to choose the size of the numberTiles slidingTilesBoard he/she would like to
     play: 3x3, 4x4, or 5x5.

 -  #### Saving Game States